 With minimal effort, prospective thru-hikers, aspirational outdoorists, and armchair enthusiasts alike can learn the science behind cold soak meal prep, thru-hike resupply strategy, how to pitch a minimalist shelter using paracord and trekking poles, what the best sleeping pad is and how to DIY your own, and so on.
 The wealth of hyper specific educational content is truly incredible.

 Run by experienced hikers making products inspired by past failures of mainstream gear manufacturers, these hyper specific brands use the aforementioned platforms and community hub retailers like Garage Grown Gear to sell limited-edition and custom items made to the unique specs of highly discerning customers.
-The gear is perfectly minimal at best, crude yet functional at worst.
+The ultralight camping gear is perfectly minimal at best, crude yet functional at worst.
 But always being tweaked, iterated, and improved by personal R&D and community feedback.
 Success is the shared goal, whether on a thru-hike or with a new design.

 A select few companies have evolved beyond the core cottage industry, now existing proudly on the periphery of mainstream outdoor culture.
 Arguably the most prominent of this class of lightweight and ultralight backpacking gear makers is Hyperlite Mountain Gear, manufacturer of very lightweight backpacks, shelters, and accessories—made almost exclusively of Dyneema (formerly known as Cuben fiber), the exalted material of choice in the UL community.

 At the core of the Maine-based brand is the Junction backpack, the flagship model and modern incarnation of the pack that founder and “itinerant engineer” Mike St. Pierre originally designed and sewed for himself back in 2010.
 It’s also the pack that changed my whole perspective on venturing into the backcountry, bringing us full circle.